flybywiresim/docs/docs/beginner-guide/engine-start-taxi.md

     ![NDlocation](../assets/beginner-guide/taxi/nd.png)

+Using the tabs below begin by starting engine 1.

 === "Start Engine 1"
     1. Set the `ENG` mode selector to `IGN/START`
         - You should hear the packs turn off.